Target enrichment for plant/animal systematics -

 HybPhyloMaker with chloroplast data (instructions), how to run FastPlast on MetaCentrum (txt)

-Optional - wrap up, varia, hands-on session with own data
+presentation, varia, hands-on session with own data

 Practical stuff